foodsharing-taiwan/foodsharing.tw/en/_pages/community.md

 [廢青不廢 共同合辦](https://www.facebook.com/TWZeroWasteYouth/)

 We hope to have many more events in the future, inform more people about the issue of food waste and cooperate with other groups to fight food waste in Taiwan together!

+If you are interested in becoming part of the community and working with us on reducing food waste, we are happy to hear from you.

 # Lots more to come, stay tuned!